skrayamajhi/hamroMarket/README.md

-This is a readme file.
+This is our class project for Django.